The Not-So-Secret Diary of Diva the Shetland Pony - Holidays

-Equesure are equine insurance specialists and our team have over 60 years’ combined equine experience with all of the team currently owning one or more horses or have owned or loaned horses previously.
-You can therefore rest assured our agents will be able to interpret your demands and needs and hopefully provide you with the cover and premium you’re looking for.
+Our agents have 60 years plus combined Equine experience with all the team currently owning horses, previously owned or loaned horses.
+You can therefore rest assured our agents will understand your demands and needs hopefully making the process of purchasing Equine insurance cover easier and a more enjoyable process.

-We are also able to offer competitive cover for Horse Trailer Insurance and Rider Insurance, so why not put us to the test and join the many satisfied customers who have already insured with Equesure.
+Equesure offer insurance cover for Horses, Horseboxes, Horse Trailers and more, so why not put us to the test and join the many satisfied customers already insured with Equesure (See our Trustpilot star rating & reviews above).

 To get an insurance quote from Equesure, simply: